 darkTheme: FlexThemeData.dark( colors: FlexColor.schemes[FlexScheme.brandBlue]! .light.defaultError.toDark(35, false),

-In FlexColorScheme v5 that has container colors for each main color
+In FlexColorScheme V5 that has container colors for each main color in the

 darkTheme: FlexThemeData.dark( colors: FlexColor.schemes[FlexScheme.brandBlue]! .light.defaultError.toDark(5, true),